 But the first one should be

-The naive answer is “some kind of large TV projector connected to a big PC with movies recorded on hard disks”.
+The simple answer is “some large TV projector connected to a big PC with movies recorded on hard disks.”

 This is both true and completely false.

 Let’s first step back for a global approach:

 Digital cinema is above all a concept, a complete system, covering the entire movie production chain from the acquisition with digital cameras to post-production to distribution to exhibition, all with bits and bytes instead of 35mm reels.

 The distribution and exhibition parts of the concept are highlighted in the figure above, showing production sites, distribution servers, and exhibition set-ups for various kinds of theaters.

 Each of these functions needs specific equipment.
 The post houses require extensive storage to be able to create the various versions with different soundtracks, subtitles, and PG ratings.